datapartnership/road-resilience-in-uttarakhand/README.md

 * For Mac: https://store.docker.com/editions/community/docker-ce-desktop-mac
 * For Windows: https://store.docker.com/editions/community/docker-ce-desktop-windows
 * For Linux: Go to this page and choose the appropriate install for your Linux distro: https://www.docker.com/community-edition

-### Mapbox Token
-* Head over to [Mapbox](https://mapbox.com) and grab your token.
-* Copy the `.env.example` file to `.env`
-* In the `.env` file, insert the Mapbox Token in line 3

-> Note: This project was supported by the [Development Data Partnership](https://datapartnership.org), through which we received a donation from Mapbox to use its services.

 ## Usage
 [(Back to top)](#table-of-contents)